Monofoot/HPC/README.md

-# HPC
+# HPC Parallel Computing, Gaussian Blur
-Coursework for CMT-106
+Demonstration of OMP for parallel computing of a Gaussian blur.